-- The department head, Extension coordinator or PDC will sign the Publication Submission Form and forward it to the appropriate Assistant / Associate Dean for Extension / Research (depending on the author's primary appointment).
+- The department head/unit director will sign the publication submission form and forward it to the appropriate associate dean for Extension (depending on the author's primary appointment).

-- The Assistant / Associate Dean will sign the Publication Submission Form and forward it to the Extension publications office.
+- The assistant dean will sign the publication submission form and forward it to the Extension publications editor.

 the publications editor.
 Include separate